MichaelHelgesen/my-coding-dictionary/README.md

 # my-coding-dictionary
-Coding terminology in my own words as I understand it.
+Coding terminology as I understand it, in my own words.
 So please do not trust! :poop: :skull: